-Google Play used to allow direct sign-ups from indie authors.
-This means that authors could directly self-publish their ebooks on Google’s platform.
-Then, Google stopped allowing new accounts, but they’ve opened up sign-ups periodically over the years.
-Currently, Google Play is only accepting new authors on an invitation basis.
+Google Play used to allow direct sign-ups from indie authors, allowing authors to directly self-publish ebooks on Google’s platform.
+Then, Google suddenly stopped allowing new accounts.
+However, they did open up sign-ups periodically over the years.
+As of 2020, Google Play is now open for new authors and publishers.

-When Google stopped allowing direct sign-ups, many indie authors and publishers used self-publishing platforms and aggregators (like PublishDrive) to access Google Play.
+Whenever Google put an end to direct sign-ups, many indie authors and publishers switched over to self-publishing platforms and aggregators (like PublishDrive) to access Google Play.

-Then in 2019, Google changed their policies.
-The updated policies now require Google to have a direct relationship with the copyright holder (i.e., the author or publisher).
-This has affected the way aggregators handle distribution of ebooks for authors, since they act as the middleman.
+In 2019, Google updated its policies which now requires them to have a direct relationship with the copyright holder (i.e., author or publisher).
+Since aggregators act as the middleman for authors, this update has affected the way aggregators handle ebook distribution.

-(Note: new accounts are also only available to authors/publishers within certain countries.
-See the full list here).
+(Note: new accounts are also only available to authors and publishers within certain countries.
+See the full list here.)

 Once you’re logged in to PublishDrive, navigate to the Google Play Signup page to begin the process.
-Fill out the Google Play Books Signup Request Form that is linked within the platform (see below).
+Fill out the Google Play Books Signup Request Form linked within the platform (see below).

-Once you’ve requested an invitation for a publisher account, return to the Google Play Signup page within PublishDrive.
-Next, fill out the provided form using the same information you used when submitting the invitation request form (see below).
+Once you’ve registered a publisher account in Google Play, return to the Google Play Signup page within PublishDrive.
+Next, fill out the provided form using the same information you used when registering your account (see below).

 This will help us match your future Google Play Publisher account with your PublishDrive account, so be sure to fill out this form carefully.

-Step Five: Assign PublishDrive as Service Provider of the Account
+Step Three: Assign PublishDrive as Service Provider of the Account

 To do so, just fill out this form.
 (Note: this form is also included on PublishDrive’s Google Play Signup page, so you can complete the entire process within our platform.
 We also provide you with detailed instructions on how to fill out the form).